awsdocs/aws-greengrass-developer-guide/doc_source/ml-inference.md

 + [ TensorFlow](https://aws.amazon.com/tensorflow/) \(Apache License 2\.0\)
 + Chainer \(MIT License\)

 These runtimes and precompiled libraries can be installed on NVIDIA Jetson TX2, Intel Atom, and Raspberry Pi platforms\.
-The runtimes and libraries are available from the **Software** page of the AWS IoT console\.
+The runtimes and libraries are available from the **Software** page of the AWS IoT Core console\.
 You can install them directly on your core or include them as part of the software in your Greengrass group\.

 Be sure to read the following information about compatibility and limitations\.

 ### Amazon SageMaker Neo deep learning runtime<a name="dlc-optimize-info"></a>

  You can use the Amazon SageMaker Neo deep learning runtime to perform inference with optimized machine learning models on your AWS IoT Greengrass devices\.
 These models are optimized using the Amazon SageMaker Neo deep learning compiler to improve machine learning inference prediction speeds\.
-For more information about model optimization in Amazon SageMaker, please refer to the Neo deep learning compiler documentation in the Amazon SageMaker user guide\.
+For more information about model optimization in Amazon SageMaker, please refer to the [Amazon SageMaker Neo documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/neo.html)\.

 **Note**
  Currently, you can only optimize machine learning models using the Neo deep learning compiler in the US West \(Oregon\), US East \(N\.
 Virginia\), and EU \(Ireland\) AWS Regions\.
 However, you can use the Neo deep learning runtime with optimized models in all AWS IoT Greengrass core supported regions\.
 For information, see [How to Configure Optimized Machine Learning Inference](ml-dlc-console.md)\.